danielchen0/danielchen0.github.io/_posts/2025-05-31-Understanding-Transformers-I-The-Decoder.markdown

 6. Steps 4-5 constitute one transformer _block_.
 The outputs are then fed to the next block.
 This process can be repeated as many times as desired.
 In GPT-2's case, this is repeated 12 times.

 7. At the output end of the last transformer block, we apply a softmax layer to convert the outputs to probabilities.
 This represents the probability of a particular token being the next token in an input sentence.

+This completes the architecture.
+There are a couple of details I left out above because I felt they would disrupt the flow and are of minor importance.
+They are as follows:

+8. **Add and Norm**: There are several layers of Add and Normalization, how this works is we take the input before MLP or attention respectively and add it to the output, and then normalize the values to some range ex. between 0 and 1.
+The point here is to avoid vanishing gradient and exploding gradient problems by feeding the original inputs through the model and then ensuring output numbers don't get too large.

 ## References